-- Tips - If you use Dynamic IP or PPPoE and your ISP require other parameters that are not provided on the page, please go to Advanced > Network > Internet to complete the configuration. - If you still cannot access the internet, refer to the FAQ section for further instructions.
+- Tips - If you use Dynamic IP and PPPoE and you are provided with any other parameters that are not required on the page, please go to Advanced > Network > Internet to complete the configuration. - If you still cannot access the internet, refer to the FAQ section for further instructions.